ibm-cloud-docs/Cloudant/faqs/authenticating-faq.md

 ```
 {: codeblock}

-If you don't use *Use only IAM* mode when you use the Reader and Writer IAM roles, you might allow users to be granted Legacy credentials with more access permissions than you intended.
+If you don't use *Use only IAM* mode when you use the Reader and Writer IAM roles, you might grant users Legacy credentials with more access permissions than you intended.
 {: note}

 ## How can I generate service credentials?
 {: #find-service-credentials-iam}
 {: faq}

 You can generate service credentials in the primary {{site.data.keyword.cloud_notm}} IAM interface.
-When you select *Use only IAM*, service credentials contain only IAM values.
+When you select *Use only IAM*, service credentials include only IAM values.
 The service credential JSON looks like the following example:

 ```json
 {